QUARK-framework/QUARK/docs/analysis.rst

 Benchmark Data Analysis
 ========================

-Usually, the automatically generated plots are not enough for detailed analysis of experiments.
-Therefore, we advise you to use the tool of your choice for working with the ``result.json`` generated during an experiment run to analyze your data more thoroughly.

-Following is a simple example of how to load the json file into a pandas dataframe which can then be used for further analysis.
+If the plots generated in BenchmarkManager.vizualize_results are not sufficient, a more thorough analysis of the benchmark experiment should be run with a tool of your choice using the generated results in the results.json file.
+This file is stored in a dedicated location in the benchmark_runs directory.
+The name of the location starts with the name of the application evaluated in the benchmark and ends with the timestamp of the experiment.
+Below is a simple example of how to load the JSON file into a pandas DataFrame, which can be used for further analysis.

 Python Example
 ~~~~~~~~~~~~~~